joshmarinacci/filament-gui/tutorial.md

 ```

 Sum is a built in function that will add all of the items in a list.
 There are a lot
-of other cool fucntions that work on lists.
+of other cool functions that work on lists.
 You can sort a list

 ```javascript
 sort([8,4,7,1])